-On May 4, 2010, we extended the lease on our property located in Grand Rapids, Michigan for a period of 15 years, and the tenant has two options to extend the lease for additional periods of 10 years each.
+On May 4, 2010, we extended the lease with the tenant that occupies our property located in Grand Rapids, Michigan for a period of 15 years, and the tenant has two options to extend the lease for additional periods of 10 years each.
 The lease was originally set to expire in July 2016, and will now expire in April 2025.
 The lease provides for prescribed rent escalations over the life of the lease, with annualized straight line rents of approximately \$1.1 million.